flutter/website/get-started/codelab/index.md

 * How to implement a stateful widget.
 * How to create an infinite, lazily loaded list.
 * How to create and navigate to a second screen.
+* How to change the look of an app using Themes.

 </div>